Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Conceptual Framework

-A key contribution of our proposed framework is its introduction of a conditional GAN to marketing applications.
-One challenge is that conditional GAN models typically use categorical labels as additional inputs, while the predicted popularity measures in our context are continuous class labels.
+A key contribution of our proposed framework is that we introduce the conditional GAN to marketing applications and adapt it to suit our context.
+First, conditional GAN models typically use categorical labels as additional inputs, while the predicted popularity measures in our context are continuous class labels.
 To address this issue, we employ the CcGAN that was introduced by \citet{ding2020ccgan}.
 The CcGAN is an extension of the conditional GAN model, and it was designed to generate images based on continuous, scalar conditions.
 By redefining the conventional conditional GAN approach to make it suitable for continuous scenarios and introducing a novel method that can integrate continuous labels into the generation process, the CcGAN outperforms the conditional GAN in terms of effectively handling continuous labels.

+Second, rather than using CcGAN from \citet{ding2020ccgan} as-is, we modify it to suit our context by accounting for the ordinal nature of popularity labels.
+In Ding's applications, the continuous labels represent yaw angles of 3-D chair models and human ages, which do not imply preference (e.g., age 15 is neither better nor worse than age 30).
+However, in our case, higher popularity levels indicate greater consumer preference; we aim to generate designs with higher popularity.
+To address this, we adapt CcGAN to recognize the ordinal nature of popularity labels by modifying its loss function to include label weights.
+Further details are provided in the following subsections.

-\textbf{Advanced model: CcGAN with internal and external consumer preferences}
+\leftline{\it \underline{Advanced model: CcGAN with internal and external consumer preferences}}

 One limitation of the enhanced model is that the predictor model is trained only on internal consumer choices and lacks exposure to diverse design styles that are not present in the internal data.
 Consequently, the predictor model may struggle to understand how consumers evaluate new design styles from the external product designs.
 Even if the generative model is trained on both internal and external product designs and is able to produce ``out-of-the-box'' styles (i.e., styles that are not present in the internal designs), the predictor model may not recognize their attractiveness, which limits the performance of the CcGAN.